capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 Unfortunately there are cases when the cycle become slower and slower because of some time consuming tasks (1, 2 seconds or even more...): in these situations the best practice for a web application is to process asynchronously these tasks using a task queue.

-Furthermore some tasks must be scheduled, or need to interact with external services, which can take time.
+Furthermore some task must be scheduled, or need to interact with external services, which can take time.
 In those cases we run these longer tasks separately, in different processes.

 <img src="images/celery/sync_vs_async.png" alt="Sync vs Async processing" />